open-feature/python-sdk/CONTRIBUTING.md

 ### Installation and Dependencies

 A [`Makefile`](./Makefile) has been included in the project which should make it straightforward to start the project locally.
 We utilize virtual environments (see [`venv`](https://docs.python.org/3/tutorial/venv.html)) in order to provide isolated development environments for the project.
 This reduces the risk of invalid or corrupt global packages.
-It also integrates nicely with Make, which will detect changes in the `requirements-dev.txt` file and update the virtual environment if any occur.
+It also integrates nicely with Make, which will detect changes in the `requirements.txt` file and update the virtual environment if any occur.

 Run `make init` to initialize the project's virtual environment and install all dev dependencies.